Business routes of Interstate 55

 Interstate business routes are roads connecting a central or commercial district of a city or town with an Interstate bypass.
 These roads typically follow along local streets often along a former U.S. Route or state highway that had been replaced by an Interstate.
 Interstate business route reassurance markers are signed as either loops or spurs using a green shield shaped sign and numbered like the shield of the parent Interstate highway.

 Along Interstate 55 (I-55), there are a total of six business routes, three in both Missouri and Illinois, all which are business loops.

+Missouri

 New Madrid business loop

-Interstate 55 Business (I-55 Bus.) is a major arterial surface street that serves downtown New Madrid, Missouri.
-It runs north from I-55 at exit 44 and the overlap of U.S. Route 61 (US 61)/US 62 through downtown to exit 49 on I-55.
+Interstate 55 Business (I-55 Bus.) is a 5.7 mi business loop in New Madrid County, Missouri, that is a major arterial surface street that serves downtown New Madrid, Missouri.
+It runs north from I-55 at exit 44 in New Madrid through downtown New Madrid to I-55 at exit 49 (north of New Madrid).
+The entire route runs concurrently with U.S. Route 61/U.S. Route 61 (Great River Road).